rsksmart/rif-wallet/README.md

 ## Mainnet

 The app runs in both Rootstock mainnet and testnet with the default chain set to Testnet.
-You can configure this by changig the environment variable `DEFAULT_CHAIN_TYPE` to MAINNET [in the .env file](https://github.com/rsksmart/rif-wallet/blob/develop/.env).
+You can configure this by changing the environment variable `DEFAULT_CHAIN_TYPE` to MAINNET [in the .env file](https://github.com/rsksmart/rif-wallet/blob/develop/.env).

 ## Build: